 9-10.
 The HSS sends Alert-SC to all SMS-GMSCs stored in the MWD.

-11. The HSS removes the SMS-GMSCs from the MWD stored in the EPS-UDR and clears the relevant UE-not-reachable flags.
+11. The HSS removes the SMS-GMSCs from the MWD stored in the EPS-UDR and clears the relevant UE-not-reachable flags or the SMSF Registration Notification flag from the EPS-UDR.

 12. The HSS acknowledges receipt of the Notification to the UDM.

+Editor's Note: It is FFS to confirm that the details of this procedure are aligned with the contents of CR 1715 to TS 23.502.

 5.5.5 MT-SMS Routing Information Retrieval Over Nudr